120 Pounds

 How many kilos is 120 pounds?

 Let’s be honest — if you’re here, you probably have a specific reason.
 Whatever it is, you don’t need a fancy conversion tool or a complicated equation.
-On top of that, maybe you’re tracking your weight loss progress, filling out a form for something international, or just trying to make sense of a recipe that doesn’t use pounds.
+Maybe you’re tracking your weight loss progress, filling out a form for something international, or just trying to make sense of a recipe that doesn’t use pounds.
 You just need the straight answer and a clear way to understand it.

 Spoiler: it’s not a round number.
 And that’s okay.